-In fact, in the European environment, we have mention of a first definition of the concept of Knowledge Management in 1986, when Karl Wiig theorized its foundations during a conference of the International Workers’ Organization of the United Nations:
+In the European environment, in 1986, Karl Wiig first define Knowledge Management during a conference of the International Workers’ Organization of the United Nations:

 “Knowledge Management is the systematic, explicit, and deliberate construction, renewal, and application of knowledge to maximize an enterprise’s knowledge-related effectiveness and the return on its knowledge assets.”

-The more common short definition is, however, attributed to Tom Davenport (1994):
+The more common short Knowledge Management definition is, however, attributed to Tom Davenport (1994):

-Certainly, the terminology and concept of KM were developed within the management consulting community and are undoubtedly related to the growth of the Internet.
+Certainly, the terminology and meaning of Knowledge Management were developed within the management consulting community and are undoubtedly related to the growth of the Internet.
 The first tools developed to manage corporate knowledge were, in fact, Intranets, i.e., internal networks that allow information to be shared across a closed set of units, even those far apart.

-Today, technological evolution has made it possible to make great strides and the tools available to Knowledge Management are based not only on the use of Information Technology (IT), but increasingly on Artificial Intelligence (AI).
+Today, technological evolution has made it possible to make great strides and the tools for Knowledge Management are based not only on the use of Information Technology (IT) but increasingly on Artificial Intelligence (AI).

 However, we are realizing that the goal of sharing knowledge among people, even in different locations or divisions, is not so easy to achieve.

 This is because an important feature of Knowledge Management, which is not always taken into account in the definitions given so far, is the presence of an organization, which also emerges in its historical origin.
 The primary interest that drives the sharing of knowledge is precisely that of passing it on and spreading it within a community.